 Directions to arrive at the Point Reyes National Seashore are described here.
 Public transportation is available but limited.
 The best way to visit is with a car to provide flexibility and capability to see the extent of the headlands.
 However, at certain times of the year, the only access to the Lighthouse and to the Elephant Seal Lookout at Chimney Rock is with the free shuttle-bus service to limit outside-traffic and its effects on the elk and seal populations.

-I made all of the photos above on 1 January 2012 with the Canon EOS450D camera.
-This post appears on Fotoeins Fotopress at fotoeins.com as http://wp.me/p1BIdT-1fz.
+I made all of the photos above on 1 January 2012 with a Canon EOS450D.
+This post appears on Fotoeins Fotografie at fotoeins.com as http://wp.me/p1BIdT-1fz.